WolfgangDrescher/Image/README.md

 	Image::$throwExceptions = false; // (default: true) disable error messages
 	Image::$chmod = 0777; // (default: 0755) set the image access rights for saving
-	Image::$addFileExtension = true; // (default: false) add file extension if forgotten in save method
+	Image::$addFileExtension = true; // (default: false) add file extension if forgotten in save method Image::$shrinkOnly = false; // (default: true) allow class to enlarge images bigger than the source

 Remember always to put a leading zero when you set the access rights with `Image::$chmod` so PHP can interpret the passed mode as an octal number.
 Note that the default value of `Image::$addFileExtension` is `false` to avoid problems when you add the filename into a database or if you continue using it in your code after saving the image.